jkoganem/jkoganem/README.md

 ### 🤔 Current Projects

-* Teaching a course on applications of Linear Algebra to Engineering, Data Science, and Machine Learning at Carnegie Mellon University [[GitHub Repo](https://github.com/jkoganem/Teaching-Advanced-Linear-Algebra-21366)]
+* Developing a new course on applications of Linear Algebra to Engineering, Data Science, and Machine Learning at Carnegie Mellon University [[GitHub Repo](https://github.com/jkoganem/Teaching-Advanced-Linear-Algebra-21366)]
-* Teaching Differential Equations at Carnegie Mellon University [[GitHub Repo](https://github.com/jkoganem/Teaching-Differential-Equations-21260)]

 <hr style="border:2px solid #4682b4">